An edition of: WaterAtlas.org

 This interactive map brings all water resource-related information together in one place

 Use this interactive map to find data from continuously-reporting monitoring stations

-View the geographic distribution and variability of rainfall amounts, access statistical rainfall summaries, or download rainfall data
+View the latest rainfall amounts, radar-based rainfall estimates, or near-realtime rainfall data

 Visualize spatial and temporal changes in important water quality measures